 Ultimately, as your sequences are executed over time, you can refine their effectiveness using Salesforce reports & dashboards.

-Since ringDNA Sequence is built directly in Salesforce, all Sequence reporting takes place within the CRM as well.
-Managers can see reports on Sequence effectiveness, but they can also see reports on Sequence compliance.
-Sequence provides reports on the number of actions performed each day, the type and since ringDNA also handles the sales calls, the outcome of calls themselves.
+Since ringDNA Guided Selling is built directly in Salesforce, all Guided Selling reporting takes place within the CRM as well.
+Managers can see reports on Guided Selling effectiveness, but they can also see reports on Guided Selling compliance.
+Guided Selling provides reports on the number of actions performed each day, the type and since ringDNA also handles the sales calls, the outcome of calls themselves.
 This is where, as sequences are rolled out, you can begin to identify gaps in your sales team’s performance that you were not able to see previously.
 Are they sticking with your playbook?
 Are they meeting the service-level agreements (SLAs) that Marketing has set for inbound leads?

 Tying your cadences to sales outcomes and revenue is the most critical component of a good sequence reporting strategy.
 Are demos and opportunities increasing as a result of the outreach strategies?
 If not, what needs to change?
 If so, how can you expand on that effectiveness?

 Sales cadences, especially ones built natively in Salesforce supercharge your sales reps’ prospecting efforts, as they make them more organized, productive, and effective.
-Sequence ensure that the right sales rep contacts the right person through the right channel at the optimal time.
+Guided Selling ensures that the right sales rep contacts the right person through the right channel at the optimal time.

 Zack is a Sales Content Specialist at RingDNA.
 He is passionate about solving everyday problems and increasing performance through innovative technology.
 Zack has worked directly with sales teams and understands the challenges they face on a daily basis.
 When he's not developing and sharing knowledge at RingDNA, he loves being outdoors, hiking, and coffee.